Table Of Contents_

 WHY WE LIKE IT: These D cell batteries offer an excellent charge and come in a 12-pack.
 It is a great choice to power all kinds of devices, including boom boxes, flashlights, and RC cars.

 Thanks to its air and liquid-tight seal and single crimp design, these batteries do not leak, even in hot and humid weather.
 It also holds a charge for 5 years, making it easy to stow away and use in the case of an on-the-road emergency when a weather radio or flashlight is needed.
+Keep your devices charged with our best USB charger.

 Aside from the AmazonBasics name, we really enjoyed its frustration-free packaging.
 It comes in a small cardboard box, not tight, plastic-sealed casing that requires a pair of scissors to cut through.
 With inpatient toddlers looking to race their brand new RC trucks, every second counts.
 For those devices that take Cs, check out the best C batteries list.